apache/couchdb-documentation/src/replication/conflicts.rst

    has that too.

-   - **In the data model, there is no merge.** The client simply marks one timeline as deleted and continues to work with the only extant timeline.
+   - **In the data model, there is no merge.** The client simply marks one time line as deleted and continues to work with the only extant time line.
-   - **In the application, it feels like a merge.** Typically, the client merges the *data* from each timeline in an application-specific way.
+   - **In the application, it feels like a merge.** Typically, the client merges the *data* from each time line in an application-specific way.
-     Then it writes the new data to the timeline.
-In Git, this is like copying and pasting the changes from branch A into branch B, then commiting to branch B and deleting branch A. The data was merged, but there was no `git merge`.
+     Then it writes the new data to the time line.
+In Git, this is like copying and pasting the changes from branch A into branch B, then committing to branch B and deleting branch A. The data was merged, but there was no `git merge`.
-   - These behaviors are different because, in Git, the timeline itself is important; but in CouchDB, the data is important and the timeline is incidental—it's just there to support replication.
+   - These behaviors are different because, in Git, the time line itself is important; but in CouchDB, the data is important and the time line is incidental—it's just there to support replication.
 That is one reason why CouchDB's built-in revisioning is inappropriate for storing revision data like a wiki page.